By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 Too often, we aren’t getting enough sleep.
 This can cause blocked androgen receptors and unbalanced hormones.

-Fasting for a short period of time can increase the androgen sensitivity in your body.
+Fasting for a short period can increase your body’s androgen sensitivity.
 This causes increased testosterone.

 During this time, your body detoxifies itself.
-By removing these extraneous things, your body can focus more on the things that are helpful like androgens.
+By removing these extraneous things, your body can focus more on helpful things, like androgens.

-So, we recommend that you get seven to nine hours of sleep a night.
-We know that this may seem impossible to some people, but it’s important.
+So, we recommend getting seven to nine hours of sleep a night.
+We know that this may seem impossible to some people, but it’s essential.

 Besides androgen creation, so many beneficial things happen while you’re sleeping.
-So, it’s important to take care of your body by giving it the time that it needs to recover from the day.
+So, taking care of your body is important by giving it the time it needs to recover from the day.

 6. Reduce Soy Intake